vbacollective/wasabi/docs/ARCHITECTURE.md

 MsgCount = MsgCount + 1
 ```

-**Dequeue (WebSocketReceive called):**
+**Dequeue (`WebSocketReceive` called):**
 ```
 result = MsgQueue(MsgHead)
 MsgHead = (MsgHead + 1) Mod MSG_QUEUE_SIZE
 MsgCount = MsgCount - 1
 ```

-Both operations are O(1) with no memory allocation or copying beyond the
-initial array setup.
+Both operations are O(1) with no dynamic allocation beyond the initial array setup.

 > [!WARNING]
-> When `MsgCount` reaches `MSG_QUEUE_SIZE` (512), new messages are
-> discarded and a warning is logged.
+> When `MsgCount` reaches `MSG_QUEUE_SIZE` (512), new messages are discarded and a warning is logged.
+Call `WebSocketReceive` frequently enough to drain the queue, or increase the polling rate.

 ### Offline Retention Queue

-If `WebSocketSetOfflineQueueing` is enabled, Wasabi utilizes a secondary set of dynamic queues (`OfflineTextQueue` and `OfflineBinaryQueue`).
-When the connection is in a disconnected state (`STATE_CLOSED`), calling `WebSocketSend` or `WebSocketSendBinary` pushes the message to this secondary queue instead of returning an error.
-Once the `AutoReconnect` subsystem successfully re-establishes the connection, `FlushOfflineQueues` is called automatically to replay all buffered messages in order.
+If `WebSocketSetOfflineQueueing` is enabled, Wasabi maintains a secondary set of dynamic queues (`OfflineTextQueue` and `OfflineBinaryQueue`).
+While the connection is in a disconnected state, calls to `WebSocketSend` or `WebSocketSendBinary` push messages to these queues instead of returning an error.
+Once `AutoReconnect` successfully re-establishes the connection, `FlushOfflineQueues` is called automatically to replay all buffered messages in order.

 ## Receive Pipeline

-The complete data flow from network to your code.
+The complete data flow from network to your code:

 ```mermaid
 graph TD